NFL Betting Odds in New York

 Caesars Sportsbook – Best for consistent NFL lines & promos

-After you sign up at Caesars Sportsbook NY and make a deposit, you can expect a free bet match on your first settled wager.
+After you sign up at Caesars Sportsbook NY and make a deposit, you can expect a bonus bet in site credit that matches your first settled wager.
 That’s an awesome incentive for checking it out, but there’s still lots of NFL odds and markets to stick around for.

 Caesars seems to always be on point with their NFL odds, and there’s a regular assortment of ongoing promotions and odds boosts for NFL bettors to take advantage of all season long.